 Change text at P377L7 as follows

 ...
-The PCP enters PS mode at the start of the first PCP Doze BI.
+The PCP enters PS mode at the moment defined by the BI Start Time field of the corresponding Wakeup Schedule element.
 In order to transition from PS mode to active mode, the PCP shall stop including Wakeup Schedule elements in DBand Beacon and Announce frames.